'Dead woman walking': May clings to power

 "Theresa May is a dead woman walking, it just remains to be seen how long she remains on death row," George Osborne, the former UK chancellor who was sacked by May last year, told the BBC's Andrew Marr on Sunday.

-The right-wing press Sunday speculated that Foreign Secretary Boris Johnson, a former journalist and the former Mayor of London, was plotting a leadership coup.
+The right-wing British press speculated Sunday that Foreign Secretary Boris Johnson, a former journalist and the former Mayor of London, was plotting a leadership coup.

 But Osborne, who is now the editor of London's Evening Standard newspaper, downplayed the prospect.
 "He's in a permanent leadership campaign so I am not sure it qualifies as news," he said.